Move-Flow/Moveflow-Sdk/Subscription.md

 ### Intitialization

-To get started, you'll need to initialize the SDK with your Ethereum provider URL and contract information.
+To get started, you'll need to initialize the SDK with your Aptos provider URL and contract information.
 The following code snippet demonstrates how to do this:

 ```